 For myself the gluteus medius and/or minimus has been problematic and so one action that I play with is activating this muscle, particularly on the left side.

 Twists are another way of testing hip function for low back pain.
 The psoas can be used to twist the lumbar spine.
 In addition, the gluteus maximus and the opposite side latissimus dorsai can also be recruited.
-(They both can be thought of as being a part of the rear layer of the thoracolumbar fascial.
+(They both can be thought of as being a part of the rear layer of the thoracolumbar fascia.
 The sheath that wraps around the spinal erectors is part of the front layer).

 Doing seated cross legged twists without using the arms to help you may find that twisting to one side is easier.
 Try activating the glute on the side you are twisting away from.
 A simple way to do this is to press the foot down into the floor.
-Try activating the opposite side (to the glute) lat also.
+Try activating the lat on the opposite side (to the glute) also.
 (In the picture below I'm not doing either of these activations.)

 You can carry this technique into the standing twist.